Load Testing Best Practices & Pitfalls

 Selecting the Right Testing Tools

 Lots of tools can generate load against a server.
-Besides Loadster, people have run successful load tests with homegrown solutions, open source libraries and tools, and other commercial tools.
+People frequently run successful load tests with homegrown solutions, open source libraries and tools, and commercial tools including Loadster.